anthony-linaro/shrinkwrap/documentation/userguide/config.rst

 sourcedir   string      If specified, points to the path on disk where the source repo can be found.
 Useful for developer use cases where a local repo already exists. builddir    string      If specified, the location where the component will be built.
 If not specified, shrinkwrap allocates its own location based on SHRINKWRAP_BUILD. toolchain   string      Defines the toolchain to be used for compilation.
 Value is set as CROSS_COMPILE environment variable before invoking any prebuild/build/postbuild/clean commands.
-When using the standard image with a container runtime, the options are: ``aarch64-none-elf-``, ``arm-none-eabi-``, ``aarch64-linux-gnu-``, or ``arm-linux-gnueabihf-``. params      dictionary  Optional set of key:value pairs.
+When using the standard image with a container runtime, the options are: ``aarch64-none-elf-``, ``arm-none-eabi-``, ``aarch64-linux-gnu-``, or ``arm-linux-gnueabihf-``. stderrfilt  bool        Optional, defaults to false.
+When true, and --verbose is not specified, filters stderr of the component's build task so that only lines containing 'error' and 'warning' are output.
+Everything else is suppressed.
+Useful for EDK2 which is extremely chatty. params      dictionary  Optional set of key:value pairs.
 When building most components, they require a set of parameters to be passed.
 By setting them out as a dictionary, it is easy to override and add to them in higher layers.
 See ``${param:join_*}`` macros. prebuild    list        List of shell commands to be executed during component build before the ``build`` list. build       list        List of shell commands to be executed during component build.